Fly Fishing in the Famed Blackfoot Valley

 Guests should plan to fly into and out of Missoula (MSO) which is about an hour away.
-They can then either rent a car, or a shuttle can be arranged for a roundtrip cost of $300 for up to six passengers.
+They can then either rent a car, or a shuttle can be arranged for an additional cost.

 Montana fishing licenses should be bought before arrival at the lodge.
 They can be purchased in Missoula at most fly shops, sporting goods stores, etc. They can also be purchased online before the trip.

 Yellow Dog works directly with and recommends Kanna Travel.
 They can assist with airline tickets, hotels, transfers, and all travel logistics for every destination that we offer.
 Contact them at 855-739-3139 or email@example.com for more details on airfare ticketing, travel services, and trip insurance.

 The majority of the fishing is done on the Blackfoot, North Fork of the Blackfoot, and the Upper Clark Fork – condition dependent.
 Between these rivers, there are hundreds of miles to fish.
 However, the gem of the valley is the Blackfoot River and flows through breathtaking forests, canyons, and open valleys.
 Each section offers anglers different views and angling opportunities.
 The Blackfoot River boasts large populations of native West Slope Cutthroat Trout through years of collaborative efforts toward restoration of the Blackfoot River as a fishery that keeps getting better and better.
 From the lodge, you have access to several other rivers and unlimited walk and wade access to both private and public waters.
 If you want to test your skill on the mighty Missouri, it is only an hour away.

 When floating, the majority of the fishing is done from rafts.
 Guides also furnish their anglers with everything they may need – rods/reels, flies, tackle, etc.